IDIASLab/SparkKG-ML/docs/dataAcquisition.rst

 Data Acquisition
 ==================
-This use case demonstrates how to retrieve data from a SPARQL endpoint and convert it into a Spark DataFrame using the ``getDataFrame`` function in RDFX.
+This use case demonstrates how to retrieve data from a SPARQL endpoint and convert it into a Spark DataFrame using the ``getDataFrame`` function in SparkKG-ML.
+Additionaly, you also have the option to utilize ``query_local_rdf`` for querying a local RDF file.

 The ``getDataFrame`` function retrieves data from a SPARQL endpoint and converts it into a Spark DataFrame.
 It follows the following steps: